Mahboob Meena Shah

 Aziz Hasan (Romanized: 'Aziz Ḥasan, Hindi: अज़ीज़ हसन, Urdu: عزیز حسن) a.k.a.
-Mahboob Meena shah, populary Baba Ji (3 July 1934 – 18 September 2020) was an Indian Sufi Saint and social worker.
+Mahboob Meena shah, popularly Baba Ji (3 July 1934 – 18 September 2020) was an Indian Sufi saint and social worker.

 Early life

 He was born in Yahiyaganj, Lucknow.
 His birth name was Aziz Hasan.

 He joined Indian Navy in 1944 at the age of 10 and went to Singapore during World War II.

 Education

 He completed his primary education at Hussainabad Inter College, Lucknow then intermediate from H.A.I.S.
 Bahadur Inter college.
 He pursued his higher education from Muslim University.

 Career

-In the year of 1967 he met to Ikram Meena shah and started his sufism life.
+In the year of 1967 he met to Ikram Meena shah and started his Sufism life.
 He served his life for Madrasa Amirul Uloom Minaiya(est.1983).
 Later in 1998 he founded MSITM Degree College (Gonda).

 He was Sajjada nashin at Darbar-e-Aliya Minaiya.

 Death

-He was died on 18 September 2020.
+He died on 18 September 2020.